t-panda/dotfiles/README.md

 ### Pro tip:
 Since files are symlinked, any changes you make in the dotfiles directory are immediately reflected in your system.
 Use `dotsync` to ensure all symlinks are properly updated, especially after adding new files.

-## Restoring Backups

-The install script automatically creates backups in `~/.dotfiles-backup-YYYYMMDD-HHMMSS/`.
-To restore a backup, simply copy the files back to their original locations.

 ## 🛠️ Tools Used

 - **[GNU Stow](https://www.gnu.org/software/stow/)**: Symlink farm manager for clean dotfiles management